int3grate/security_week_ics_2024/README.md

 ## Introduction

-This repository contains resources and exercises for a talk titled "Fortifying Industrial Control Systems: A Deep Dive into Evaluating Cryptographic Implementations" given at the Security Week ICS Conference in 2024.
+This repository contains resources and exercises for a talk titled "*Fortifying Industrial Control Systems: A Deep Dive into Evaluating Cryptographic Implementations*" given at the Security Week ICS Conference in 2024.

 ## Exercises